Rahulbaran/Keep-Notes/README.md

 # Keep-Notes
-A  Note taking web application📝
+It is a note taking application📝.